-Applicants must provide a minimum of 15% of the amount of grant money requested in the application.
-In-kind vendor donations were not eligible in 2016 and no change is foreseen.
+- Applicants must provide a minimum of 15% of the amount of grant money requested in the application.
+In-kind vendor donations are not currently eligible.
 Matching funds are one area where an applicant can make up points lost in other sections of the proposal.

-Applicants who tell a compelling story about the need for the programs and how they will benefit the area will receive a large number of points in this category.
+- Applicants who tell a compelling story about their need for a telemedicine program and how it will benefit the area can receive a large number of points.

-Points for technological innovation that show how the program plans to bring something new to the area are among the hardest points to get.
+- The hardest points to earn are those for technological innovation, which show how the program plans to bring something new to the area.

-Demonstrating the cost effectiveness that a program hopes to achieve is not about getting the lowest possible price for equipment.
-Instead, the applicant shows it has done due diligence in considering the best fit for the program.
+- Demonstrating the program’s cost effectiveness isn’t about getting the lowest possible price for equipment.
+Instead, try to show you’ve done your due diligence in considering the best fit for the program.

-The grant money does not pay for the installation or construction of telecommunications transmission facilities or recurring or operating expenses, other than leases for eligible equipment.
+Grant money can’t pay for the installation or construction of your telecommunications transmission facilities or recurring or operating expenses, other than leases for eligible equipment.

-GlobalMed has worked with past USDA grant awardees to develop telemedicine solutions that are now adding value and improving outcomes for rural communities throughout the United States.
+GlobalMed helps USDA grant recipients develop telemedicine solutions to improve outcomes for rural communities throughout the United States.

 Program Resources are available at www.rd.usda.gov.
 If you have any questions, you can contact a General Field Representative in your area at 202.720.0800 or [email protected].